astamiviswakarma/cloudant-serverless-client/README.md

 ## Contact

-Queries you can direct to me at <steve.hamblett@linux.com> or raise an issue here.
+Queries you can direct to me or raise an issue here.